fansalon/TEspeX/README.md

 To install pysam and pandas please open a terminal and type:
 ```
-pip3 install pandas==0.23.0
+pip3 install --user pandas==0.23.0
 pip3 install pysam==0.14.1
 ```

+**Mac OS**

 # How to run TEspeX
 TEspeX can be run calling directly the script or through a wrapper (wrapper.py file, contained in the 'master' folder).
-You should use the wrapper ONLY IF you dispose of a queue managment system.
+You should use the wrapper ONLY IF you dispose of a PBS queue managment system.

 # TEspeX in standard mode
 All the dependencies should have been insalled properly.
 To test this, type:
 ```
 cd $tespex
-python3 TEspeX.py --help
+python3 TEspeX_v0.1.py --help
 ```

 This command shows the help that should be something very simalr to: